metallb/metallb/website/content/concepts/bgp.md

   decide to route packets for the same connection to different pods, which would result in connection failures.

-Packet hashing is how high performance routers can statelessly spread connections across multiple backends.
+Packet hashing is how high-performance routers can statelessly spread connections across multiple backends.
 For each packet, they extract some of the fields, and use those as a "seed" to deterministically pick one of the possible backends.
 If all the fields are the same, the